-16.3.2.4.
-Groundwater dependent ecosystems
+16.3.2.4 Groundwater dependent ecosystems

 The Atlas of Groundwater Dependent Ecosystems (BoM 2015c) maps the potential for creeks and vegetation to be either groundwater dependent or inflow dependent.
-No creeks at the airport site are mapped as being groundwater dependent ecosystems that are reliant on the surface expression of groundwater (rivers, springs, wetlands).
-South Creek to the east and the Nepean River to the west are both mapped as this type of groundwater dependent ecosystem but are not anticipated to be directly influenced by groundwater aquifers at the airport site.
+No waterways at the airport site are mapped as being groundwater dependent ecosystems that are reliant on the surface expression of groundwater.
+South Creek to the east and the Nepean River to the west are both mapped as this type of groundwater dependent ecosystem but are not anticipated to be directly influenced by groundwater aguifers at the airport site.

 Most large patches of native vegetation (including riparian vegetation) at the airport site are mapped as having a high potential for groundwater interaction (that is, they are likely to be groundwater dependent ecosystems that are reliant on subsurface groundwater).
-Some patches of native vegetation are mapped as having a low or moderate potential for groundwater interaction.
+Some smaller patches of native vegetation are mapped as having a low or moderate potential for groundwater interaction.
 Native vegetation along Badgerys Creek is also mapped as being highly likely to be an inflow dependent ecosystem (reliant on groundwater in addition to rainfall).
-Most other patches of native vegetation at the airport site are also mapped as being likely or highly likely to be inflow dependent (BOM 2015).
+Most other patches of native vegetation at the airport site are also mapped as being likely or highly likely to be inflow dependent (BOM 2015c).
 According to Kuginis et al. (2012), all native vegetation communities present at the airport site are likely to be groundwater dependent ecosystems.

-16.3.2.5.
-Threatened flora species and populations
+16.3.2.5 Threatened flora species and populations

-Twenty-eight species of threatened flora listed under the EPBC Act and/or TSC Act have been recorded or are predicted to occur at the airport site or within the locality.
-These species are described in Appendix K1 in Volume 4.
-Only one species was recorded at the airport site during field surveys and an additional seven species are considered likely to occur at the airport site and may be affected by the proposed airport.
-These species are listed in Table 16-5 and their distribution at the airport site is shown on Figure 16-2.
-The species recorded during the field surveys are highlighted in bold text in Table 16-5.
-The remaining 20 species are considered unlikely to occur at the airport site due to a lack of suitable habitat, and therefore would not be affected by the proposed airport (refer to Appendix K1 in Volume 4).
+Twenty-eight species of threatened flora listed under the EPBC Act and/or TSC Act have been recorded or are predicted to occur within the general locality of the airport site.

+Two species that are either threatened or part of an endangered population were recorded at the airport site during field surveys, while an additional seven species may occur.
+These species are listed in Table 16-6 and their distribution at the airport site is shown on Figure 16-2.

+The remaining species predicted to occur in the general locality of the airport site are considered unlikely to occur at the airport site due to a lack of suitable habitat, and therefore would not be affected by the proposed airport.
+These species are discussed further in Appendix K1 (Volume 4).